Balatro is getting just a little bit easier in the next patch, and you can try it now

 For me, the most interesting non-Stake balance changes are in reworking the Tags (those rewards you get by skipping non-boss battles) which affect upcoming jokers in the shop.
 The Uncommon, Rare, Negative, Polychrome, Holo, and Foil Tags will now make their respective jokers free, which is great.
 Maybe now I'll actually use more of those Tags now.
 After playing enough Balatro, I've reached the point of only ever taking the Negative one because a Negative joker is almost always useful.
 It is not worth skipping a battle (and its rewards of cash, a fresh shop reroll, and opportunities to pull tricks) just to guarantee a random Uncommon or even Polychrome joker which is likely to only be useful in the early game, and even then maybe not that useful.
 Making them free makes them far more useful in that situation.
 Nice.
 Good one.

 I'm also glad to see buffs to the planet cards for Straight, Straight Flush, Flush House, and Flush Five hands.
 Working to put together Straights often doesn't feel worth the fuss, so it'll be nice to find them more lucrative before I start really cheating with fictional hands.
+And the first shop of every run always having a Buffoon pack, guaranteeing at least one joker, is handy too.

-And in technical changes, a framework update should fix a problem which caused "poor/stuttery performance" for some players on Windows and Steam Deck.
+In technical changes, a framework update should fix a problem which caused "poor/stuttery performance" for some players on Windows and Steam Deck.
 And I imagine some players will welcome the new option to reduce the wibbly-wobbly animations.

 If you can't wait for the patch to officially launch, right-click on Balatro in your Steam Library then select Properties and go to Betas and select "public_experimental" from the Beta Participation drop-down menu.
 You can then uninstall it by doing the opposite.